davidissamattos/davidissamattos.github.io/content/publications.md

 ## 2021

+[FC21]  Dakkak, A., **Mattos, D.I.**, & Bosch, J. Success Factors when Transitioning to Continuous Deployment in Software-Intensive Embedded Systems.
+To appear at the 2021 47th Euromicro Conference on Software Engineering and Advanced Applications (SEAA).

 [FC20] Fredriksson, T., **Mattos, D.I.**, Bosch, J., & Olsson, H.  Assessing the Suitability of Semi-Supervised Learning Datasets with Item Response Theory.
 To appear at the 2021 47th Euromicro Conference on Software Engineering and Advanced Applications (SEAA).

 [FC19] Liu, Y., **Mattos, D.I.**, Bosch, J., & Olsson, H., Lantz, J.  Size matters?
 Or not: A/B testing with limited sample in automotive embedded software.
 To appear at the 2021 47th Euromicro Conference on Software Engineering and Advanced Applications (SEAA).